yaoxkkkkk/PhyPredi/README.md

 ## 2. What to input

-- Protein sequence fasta file (primary transcripts only)
+- When primary transcripts only protein sequence fasta file provided, add protein file.
+- When primary transcripts only file are not provided, add genome file and annotation file.

+gzipped files are supported.

 ## 3. What to output